 This course covers effective ways and steps of writing publishable scientific papers.
-In addition, the trainees will also be introduced to current challenges and solutions in conducting scientific research in the era of COVID-19 pandemic drawing on experiences from current ongoing innovative projects.
 Upon successful completion of this course, participants will be conversant with effective ways of writing publishable papers.
 This will be supported with critical methods including:

-1. Introduction to academic writing
+1. Introduction to Academic Writing